CarbonLDP/carbonldp-js-sdk/doc/README.md

 static getResources( object:Object ):Carbon.RDF.RDFNode.Class
 ```

-Returns all the resources from a document or resource.
-Throw an `Carbon.Errors.IllegalArgumentError` if the object is not RDF like
+Returns all the resources that not are RDF Documents from the RDF like object provided.

 *Parameters*